What is a Thermal Cooker?

 This post may include affiliate links, please read our disclaimer.

-Our Thermal Cooker, a Thermos Shuttle Chef, is the one piece of cooking equipment that is an absolute winner with our family – At home, in our caravan, on road trips or even a day trip, out camping and at events.
+Our Thermal Cooker, a Thermos Shuttle Chef, is the one piece of cooking equipment that is an absolute winner with our family – At home, in our caravan, on road trips, on a day trip, out camping and at events.
 It can even be used to transport cold items safely.
+Since purchasing our thermal cooker, we have saved money on fuel costs and have been able to cook a variety of meals, desserts, and soups.

 Think of a thermal cooker as a giant stainless steel vacuum flask, such as the famous Thermos brand.
-Food is cooked in the inner pot for around 15-20 minutes at home on a stove top (gas or electric), on a camp stove or (some brands) even over a fire.
-It is then transferred to the insulated outer pot, closed up and left to cook for up to 8 hours without any further attention being required.
+Food is cooked in the inner pot for around 15-20 minutes at home on a stovetop (gas or electric), on a camp stove, or (some brands) even over a fire.
+We have even prepared meals using our Solo-Stove Titan.
+It is then transferred to the insulated outer pot, sealed, and left to cook for up to 8 hours without any further attention being required.
+Cooking a meal using any brand of the thermal cooker is so easy.

 Getting it started cooking in the morning then leaving it to soak up the delicious juices and cook all by itself during the day, ready and delicious for the evening – fantastic.

-No electricity needed… prepare the food and leave it be.
+No electricity needed… prepare the food, put it in the insulated thermal container, and leave it alone to cook.

 It is impossible to burn food in a thermal cooker and meals do not dry out when left for hours.